2 people found this helpful

 Every cat loves an empty cardboard box.
 Not every human enjoys staring at an empty cardboard box on their living room floor, though.
 If you’re looking for toys to make for cats – or projects to make with kids, for that matter – why not turn that cardboard box into a cute cat house?

-Making a cat house is the perfect project your you and some little ones: boys and girls alike love a good crafting session, and you can really let your imaginations run wild here.
+Making a cat house is the perfect project for you and your little ones: boys and girls alike love a good crafting session, and you can really let your imaginations run wild.

 Cats find floaty objects irresistible, so tempt them out of their new cat house with a soft length of Cushelle toilet paper.
 It’ll keep them entertained for hours and, luckily, Cushelle is strong enough to hold its own against those claws.